Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 - YAML
 - **JSON**

-This is probably just a matter of personal preference, but I recommend using JSON for config files.
+I recommend using JSON for config files, but you can choose JavaScript or YAML if you prefer to.

 After we are done with the configuration, ESLint will prompt a message with all the dependencies required

-copiar aca eso cuando lo haga

-Would you like toinstall these ?
+8. Would you like to install these ?
 No / **Yes**

-Which package manager do you want to use?
+9. Which package manager do you want to use?

 - **npm**
 - yarn
 - pnpm

-If you decide to use yarn instead of npm, select no and manually install these with yarn.

 Keep in mind that these are all dev dependencies, they will not be shipped into the browser.
 You might also want to install [eslint-config-airbnb-typescript
 ](https://www.npmjs.com/package/eslint-config-airbnb-typescript), which enhances Airbnb's ESLint config with TypeScript support.